1918–1920 New York City rent strikes: Tenant organizing

 As a result of the new laws, many of the Socialist and other radical striking tenant leagues lost their prominence.
 Much of their role was replaced by more conservative tenant groups, largely discouraging the use of rent strikes and instead focusing on the courts, lobbying, and other legal methods.

 The conservative tenant groups largely made maintaining the Emergency Rent Laws their primary purpose, alongside providing legal support to its primarily middle- to upper-class tenants.
 Eventually, the lack of ground organizing and refusal of more confrontational strategies by the new groups would lead to their decline, as the rent laws were slowly diminished and membership dwindled.

 However, following the expiration of the Emergency Rent Laws in 1928 and 1929, the crisis of the Great Depression would lead to an entire new set of tenant organizing and strikes.
 New strategies such as eviction resistance, where activists would move belongings back in after they were removed and then stop it from occurring again, would be used during this period.

 The very beginning of which would start in Harlem, On February, 1928 Richard B. Moore with other Harlem and Washington Heights residents would form the Harlem Tenants League (HTL).
 Moore heavily criticized how segregation made black tenants especially vulnerable to exploitation, and criticized the complicity of white and black landlords:

 "The caste capitalist system which segregates Negro workers into Jim-crow districts makes these doubly exploited black workers the special prey of the greedy rent-gougers.
 Black and White landlords and real estate agents take advantage of this segregation to squeeze the last nickel out of the Negro working class who are penned into the 'black ghetto'.”

 Black NYC tenants did not face the same relief from housing prices that their white counterparts received following the increase of apartment building after 1924.
-Due to segregation black residents had limited places to live, and could be used as a exploitable consumer base.
-Harlem for example did not experience the same uptick in building construction that white neighborhoods did after the war, no buildings were built between 1920-24 and only a few after 1924.
-In Manhattan from 1919-1926, black tenants’ rents increased from $21.64 to $41.77/month, according to the Commission of Housing and Regional Planning.
+Due to segregation black residents had limited places to live, and could be used as an exploitable consumer base.
+Harlem for example did not experience the same uptick in building construction that white neighborhoods did after the war, no buildings were built between 1920–24 and only a few after 1924.
+In Manhattan from 1919 to 1926, black tenants’ rents increased from $21.64 to $41.77/month, according to the Commission of Housing and Regional Planning.

 As the June 1, 1929 expiration approached Moore, Grace Campbell and other members of the HTL began organizing tenants in preparation.
-Hours after the Emergency Rent Laws' expiration, the league held a parade protest throughout Harlem alongside the Communist Party, the United Council of Working Class Housewives, the American Negro Labor Congress, and the Longshoremen’s Union.
-They called for rent controls, and set the stage for what would become the 1931-1933 NYC rent strikes.
+Hours after the Emergency Rent Laws' expiration, the league held a parade protest throughout Harlem alongside the Communist Party, the United Council of Working Class Housewives, the American Negro Labor Congress, and the Longshoremen's Union.
+They called for rent controls, and set the stage for what would become the 1931–1933 NYC rent strikes.